The Question that Stopped Me in My Tracks...

-I certainly wasn't prepared to ask it of myself just a few days ago.
-I had no idea when I moved to Santa Fe that I'd be living across the street from an army colonel--a colonel who would turn my thinking on it's head.
+When I moved to Santa Fe, I had no idea I'd be living across the street from an highly revered army colonel--a colonel who would turn my thinking on it's head.
 Enter Colonel Jesse Galvan.
-God could not have blessed me more with this retired army colonel and his sweet wife as my neighbors.
+God could not have blessed me more with he and his wife as neighbors.
 They've lived all over the world, as Jesse has served his country in Iraq, Germany, Romania, England and I can go on and on.
-Quite simply, Jesse is a natural born leader.
+He now protects our country serving as director of security at the Los Alamos National Laboratory.
+Jesse is a natural born leader.
 His personality dictates that.
 But while he can groove like the best of them to music or cry over the success of a soldier he's mentored, he can be "Jesse on the Watch" in a New York minute and not waiver from any task before him.

 Brightest of Blessings,